- Building & Codes

 - Planning and Zoning

 - Public Works

 Plan Review Fee

-Building permits taken out after a project has been started are charged a penalty fee that is double the permit fee, up to a maximum of $500.
+Building permits taken out after a project has been started are charged a penalty fee.
 Get more information on our Penalty Fee page.

 Real Property Taxes & Special Assessments